Car Insurance for Minivans

 Comprehensive coverage

-Covers damage from things like hail, flooding, fallen branches or vandalism.
+Covers damage from hail, flooding, fallen branches or vandalism.
 It also protects against theft, which can be a concern if your minivan is loaded with electronics, sports gear or baby equipment.

 Gap insurance

-If you financed your minivan, gap coverage helps if it’s totaled and worth less than what you still owe.
+Helps if your financed minivan is totaled and worth less than what you still owe.
 This is helpful for families who bought a new model or added packages like rear-seat entertainment or navigation systems.

 Roadside assistance

-Getting stuck with kids in the car can be stressful.
-This coverage helps with towing, dead batteries, flat tires and lockouts, useful for parents on the move.
+Getting stuck with kids in the car is stressful.
+This coverage helps with towing, dead batteries, flat tires and lockouts.

 Rental reimbursement

-If your minivan is in the shop after an accident, this pays for a temporary rental.
+Pays for a temporary rental if your minivan is in the shop after an accident.
 Many minivan owners use their vehicle for everything from school runs to groceries, so this keeps life moving while yours is repaired.

 These options provide financial protection and cover the real-life needs of minivan owners who depend on their vehicle every day.